koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 In .github/workflows/build.yml, this adds a new os "self-hosted", next to Windows, Ubuntu and MacOS.

 ## configure self-hosted runner
-On github

-- configure a new self-hosted runner.
+Configure a new self-hosted runner.
 On github.com, go to your fork of the arduino-ide.

 - In _Settings -> Moderation options -> Code review limits_, enable  "Limit to users explicitly granted read or higher access"
 - In _Settings -> General -> Code and Automation -> Actions -> Runners_, click on _New Self-Hosted Runner_.